VinniciusPS/Javascript-Google-Apps-Script/README.md

 # Usage

-The team mostly used googledrive as a "database".
+The team mostly used googlesheets as a "database".
-Therefore, the projects in this repository are intended for use in a Scripting editor of google products, having their usefulness focused on this environment, mainly sheets.
+Therefore, the projects in this repository are intended for use in a Scripting editor of google products.

 # Contents